-The 1950s were a decade where everyone was wearing sunglasses and eyeglasses (even if you didn’t need them.)
-The most popular style was the 50s cat eye sunglasses with colorful plastic rim and a dab of sparkle in the upper corners.
-Other shapes like triangles, square, heart and classic retro round sunglasses were trendy as well.
-For men, but some ladies too, the horn rim nerd glasses were the way to go.
-Most popular vintage 50s sunglasses and 50s glasses are back on trend now making them easier to find.
+The 1950s were a decade where everyone was wearing sunglasses and eyeglasses — even if they didn’t need them.
+The most popular style were the 50s cat eye sunglasses with colorful plastic rims and a dab of sparkle in the upper corners.
+Other shapes like triangles, squares, hearts, and classic retro round sunglasses were trendy as well.
+For men (and some ladies), the horn rim nerd glasses were the way to go.
+The most popular vintage 50s sunglasses and 50s glasses are back on trend now making them easier to find.
 Pin up and rockabilly girls must have a pair for every outfit!

 Shop these affordable, stylish 50s sunglasses and 1950s glasses for a retro vintage look.

-Scroll down to read about the history of 1950s glasses and sunglasses.
+Scroll down or click here to jump to the history of 1950s glasses and sunglasses.

 1950s Sunglasses & Eyeglasses:

-1950s glasses, for those with a vision impairment, were unchanged from the earlier years.
+1950s glasses for those with a vision impairment were unchanged from the earlier years.
 Women’s glasses were round with a slightly more oval shape than men’s 50s glasses.
-They were either thin metal frames or brown or black plastic frames.
+They were either thin metal frames or brown/black plastic frames.
 There was some stylistic difference between countries:

 “Once an American takes to glasses, he makes them part of his dress and character, and he picks them as carefully as his suits.
 The Frenchman prefers dignified frames.
 The Briton?
 He does not care, when he wears glasses he’s thoroughly untidy.
 The latest styles in frames are the same in all three countries- so the Briton has only himself to blame!” – Woman’s Own 1953

-The fashions that American’s were favoring were the new cat eye glasses, also called winged top or devils eye.
+The fashions that Americans favored were the new cat eye glasses, also called winged top or devils eye glasses.
 Initially, the cat eye shape was subtle but gradually became more and more narrow and pointed.
 Some went on to add sparkle to the upper frame and sides.
 A few brands carried interchangeable tops to color coordinate with several outfits or to go from day to night.
 More elaborate frames continued into the mid 1950s.
 There were frames in a wide variety of color and finishes such as engraved flowers, mother-of-pearl inlays, contrasting colored plastics, or plastic flowers and animal placed in the outer corners.
-There were even plaid frames.
+There were even plaid frames!

-1950s sunglasses embodied the same shapes as glasses but with darker tints and heavier frames.
+1950s sunglasses embodied the same shapes as glasses, but had darker tints and heavier frames.
 Plastic sunglasses were preferred over most metal frames.
-White plastic dominated the market while other colors like red, pink, and green were also common.
-At the end of the decade, some movie stars were seen wearing leopard prints sunglasses.
+White plastic in particular dominated the market while other colors like red, pink, and green were also common.
+At the end of the decade, some movie stars were seen wearing leopard print sunglasses.
 New plastic technologies made these and other patterns possible such as swirls, polka dots, plaid, and glitter.

 Sunglasses lenses also came in some new colors.
-Brown was standard and dark grey was an option too (favored by men over women) however the new exciting color was green.
-Green lenses in shades ranging from lime or olive dominated the mid-century market.
+Brown was standard and dark grey was an option favored by men, however the new exciting color was green.
+Green lenses in shades ranging from lime to olive dominated the mid-century market.
 Green with white frames was fresh and edgy.
-Green with brown or tortoiseshell frames was neutral and sporty.
-Green and back frames were very mod although the lenses were usually lighter to keep them from looking too ominous.
+Green with brown or tortoiseshell frames were neutral and sporty.
+Green with black frames were very mod, although the lenses were usually lighter to keep them from looking too ominous.

-Sunglasses frame shapes started off with a large rectangle with a slightly rounded bottom edge.
+Sunglass frame shapes started off as a large rectangle with a slightly rounded bottom edge.
 The white frames were chunky around the eyes and sides.
-Some had very unusual “mod” shapes and extra wide sides.
-By the middle of the decade, frames were less dramatic and more “normal” shapes set in.
-Rounded squares, modest cat eye, modified aviators in white or natural hues.
+Some had very unusual “mod” shapes or extra wide sides.
+By the middle of the decade, frames grew less dramatic and more “normal” shapes set in.
+Rounded squares, modest cat eye, modified aviators in white or natural hues were found in the market.
 The cat eye dominated the end of the decade with narrower shapes and bigger wings.
 Elongated frames, in general, were composed of ovals, triangles, and rhombus shapes set in colorful translucent frames.
-The thick frames and narrow shape gave them a futuristic look, perfect transitioning into the space-age 60s.
+The thick frames and narrow shape gave them a futuristic look, perfect for transitioning into the space-age 60s.

 Ray-ban had a dedicated women’s eyewear range introduced in 1958, including frames in different colors with decorative flourishes that kept pace with contemporary fashion.
 The women’s line always had a flair for the dramatic while the men’s line preferred classic aviator styles.